-Toys and tricks
+Kitten toys and tricks

 Clever Nicholas also learned some neat new tricks by watching his caregivers.
 To keep him entertained, they give him plenty of toys to play with and rotate the toys that are out in his room.
 The toys that aren’t being used are stored in a drawer.
 After seeing his caregivers open and close that drawer a few times, Nicholas put his little paws on the sides of it and gave it a tug.
 In no time at all, the entire room was filled with toys.